-- Bike lane on the north side of Paoli Pike/Gay Street from the West Goshen Shopping Center to West Chester Borough. - Shared roadway on Paoli Pike to from the shopping center to Five Points Road - o Shared roadway on Turner Lane connecting Paoli Pike and the bike boulevard. - Shared roadway along Five Points Road - Bike lane on eastbound Market Street /West Chester Pike to Goshen Terrace Apartments. - Bike lane on westbound West Chester Pike from Goshen Terrace Apartments, connecting to Concord Road and Paoli Pike. - West Goshen-West Chester Bike Boulevard: This bike boulevard uses a signed and marked route on lower-volume, lower-speed roadways to access West Goshen Township Park, East High School, the YMCA on Airport Road, and the Paoli Pike Multi-Use Trail in East Goshen Township.
+- Bike lane on the north side of Paoli Pike/Gay Street from the West Goshen Shopping Center to West Chester Borough. - o Shared roadway on Paoli Pike to from the shopping center to Five Points Road - o Shared roadway on Turner Lane connecting Paoli Pike and the bike boulevard. - Shared roadway along Five Points Road - Bike lane on eastbound Market Street /West Chester Pike to Goshen Terrace Apartments. - Bike lane on westbound West Chester Pike from Goshen Terrace Apartments, connecting to Concord Road and Paoli Pike. - West Goshen-West Chester Bike Boulevard: This bike boulevard uses a signed and marked route on lower-volume, lower-speed roadways to access West Goshen Township Park, East High School, the YMCA on Airport Road, and the Paoli Pike Multi-Use Trail in East Goshen Township.
 It would run along Biddle Street and Washington Street in West Chester Borough and extend eastward along Evans Street, Maple Avenue, Virginia Avenue, Lincoln Avenue, Old Fern Hill Road, Fern Hill Road, Fern Hill Lane, and Gateway Lane to the intersection of Airport Road and Paoli Pike.

-4. Ordinances: Review and amend the zoning ordinance and SLDO as needed to ensure they contain complete and effective standards pertaining to pedestrian, bicycle, and trail facilities.
-Ordinances should require sidewalks, internal walkways that connect to public sidewalks, crosswalks, trails, and bike parking.

-- 5. Consider adopting an Official Map to identify the locations of desired future pedestrian and bicycle paths.
+- 4. Ordinances: Review and amend the zoning ordinance and SLDO as needed to ensure they contain complete and effective standards pertaining to pedestrian, bicycle, and trail facilities.
+Ordinances should also require sidewalks, internal walkways that connect to public sidewalks, crosswalks, trails, bike parking.
+The Township should also consider amendments to ordinances to enhance pedestrian safety. - 5.
+Consider adopting an Official Map to identify the locations of desired future pedestrian and bicycle paths.
 The Official Map gives the Township the right of first refusal for acquisition of land to be occupied by the path. - 6.
 Adopt a Complete Streets Policy: Directs transportation planners and engineers to include design for pedestrian, bicycle, public transit facilities, and landscaping (as applicable) in both new road construction projects and retrofit or road improvement projects